4.18 Ongoing Case Planning

 2. In those circumstances, the case should be staffed with OLS.
 Following the consultation with OLS via a thorough pre-permanency conference if OLS certifies the case for TPR, but the court has denied the goal change to adoption, the SSW should select adoption as the concurrent planning goal.
 10

 3. The SSW and FSOS should consult with OLS regarding proceeding with the filing of the TPR petition in these cases.
-In these situations, the SSW should complete the DSS 161 Request for Involuntary Termination of Parental Rights packet within ten (10) working days following the pre-perm with OLS in order to ensure timely permanency for the child.
+In these situations, the SSW should complete the DSS 161 Request for Involuntary Termination of Parental Rights packet within ten (10) working days following the pre-perm with OLS to ensure timely permanency for the child.

 13. Obtains a judicial determination regarding the appropriateness of the agency’s efforts to finalize the permanency plan; and